-For many years we have witnessed marketing and ITS working together to transform organisations into smart, fast moving, innovative businesses through the art of amalgamation to achieve operational efficiency.
-The 2018 trends by industry analysts Gartner, highlights the application of Machine Learning (ML) used as a way to interpret the interaction of devices in a more intelligent way with people and surroundings.
-But when the conversation turns to artificial intelligence (AI) it is often associated with sci-fi movies, not marketing and ITS.
+For many years we have witnessed marketing and IT working together to transform organisations into smart, fast moving, innovative businesses.
+Gartner’s 2018 trends highlight how Machine Learning (ML) can be used to interpret the interaction between devices, people and surroundings in a more intelligent way; but when the conversation turns to Artificial Intelligence (AI) it is often associated with sci-fi movies, not marketing and IT.

-It starts with Digital Goals, in Sitecore we create goals for campaigns, form completions, page events, transactions, and even offline activities such as enter display home.
-Details on how to setup Sitecore goals is located here.
+It all starts with Digital Goals.
+In Sitecore we create goals for campaigns, form completions, page events, transactions, and even offline activities such as print.
+Details on how to setup Sitecore goals are located here.

-A consistent problem for marketing professions is managing and up-keep on goals and goal weighted value.
-It is easy enough for someone to setup a website goal, but to understand the weighted value of each, while you add new goals, and refine existing values, is the maintenance which often gets left behind.
+A consistent problem for the marketing profession is the management and up-keep of goals and goal-weighted values.
+While it is easy enough for someone to set up a website goal, in order to understand the weighted value of each (while adding new goals and refining existing values) the maintenance often gets left behind.
 But we need it!
-We need goals and weighted values to ensure personalisation, content optimisation, and reporting is accurate and always aligned to the content strategy.
-This is where we are applying ML.
+We need goals and weighted values to ensure that personalisation, content optimisation and reporting is accurate and always aligned to the content strategy.
+This is where ML comes in.

-To take a quick step back into history, ML in its simplest form is creating models of data and as the database is populated, the application of these models becomes smarter.
-A simple and earliest examples of ML is Deep Blue, the first computer to win a chess game and beat the world champion chess player in 1996.
-But this didn’t happened the first time but as the world champion played games with the Deep Blue computer, it processed and applied data, becoming smarter - learning the moves by understanding what strategies its competitor was utilising.
+To take a quick history lesson, ML, in its simplest form, is the creation of models of data which, as the database is populated over time, become smarter.
+One of the earliest examples of ML is Deep Blue, the first computer to win a chess game and beat the world champion chess player in 1996.
+Deep Blue didn’t win immediately, but instead processed and applied the data gathered during each game - gradually learning by recognising and understanding its opponent’s strategies.

-Currently, to do this manually is hours of planning, execution and maintenance.
-The manual application of goals and value weighting accurately is questionable, and value weighting of a goal is often subjective.
-With ML, not only is it a smarter way of managing the analytics, but the targeted personalisation which is triggered by a goal is more precise, increasing the likelihood for a customer to engage with the content and convert.
+Currently, to do this manually requires hours of planning, execution and maintenance.
+The manual application of accurate goals and value weighting is questionable, and value weighting of a goal is often subjective.
+Not only is ML a smarter way of managing analytics, but the targeted personalisation which is triggered by a goal is more precise, increasing the likelihood for a customer to engage with the content and convert.